Liao Zhongkai

-Liao Zhongkai (April 23, 1877 – August 20, 1925) was a Chinese-American Kuomintang leader and financier.
-Liao was the principal architect of the first Kuomintang–Chinese Communist Party (KMT–CCP) United Front in the 1920s.
-He was assassinated in Canton in August 1925.
+Liao Zhongkai (April 23, 1877 – August 20, 1925) was an American-born Chinese revolutionary.
+He was a close follower of Sun Yat-sen and was one of the foremost leaders of the Kuomintang (KMT) from its founding until his death.
+He is considered to have been part of the KMT's left wing and supported the First United Front between the KMT and the Chinese Communist Party (CCP).
+In August 1925, he was assassinated by members of the KMT's right-wing who were opponents of the First United Front.

 Early life

 Liao was born in 1877 in Alameda, California and received his early education in the United States.
 He was one of nineteen children.
 His father Liao Zhubin, who had five wives, was sent to San Francisco by the Hong Kong and Shanghai Bank.

 Returning to Hong Kong in 1893, at the age of sixteen he studied at Queen's College from 1896.
 He married He Xiangning in 1897.
 He then went to Japan in January 1903 to study political science at Waseda University.
 In 1907 he went to Chuo University to study political and economic science.